bestwebsoft/updater-wordpress-plugin/readme.txt

 1. the link to the page where the problem occurs
 2. the name of the plugin and its version.
 If you are using a pro version - your order number.
 3. the version of your WordPress installation
 4. copy and paste into the message your system status report.
-Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">System_Status.pdf</a>
+Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>

 == Screenshots ==